bashtools/mokctl/README.md

 View a [Transcript of the screenscast](docs/install-mokctl-linux.md).

+## Features

+* Tracks the latest stable version

+* Very simple to use without need for YAML files

+* Builds kubernetes master and worker nodes in containers

+* Can create multi-master and multi-node clusters

+* Can create an haproxy load balancer to front master nodes with '--with-lb'

+* For multi-node clusters the 'create cluster' command returns when kubernetes is completely ready, with all nodes and pods up and ready.

+* Can skip master, worker, or load balancer set up

+  * In this case the set-up scripts are placed in `/root` in the containers

+  * The set-up scripts can be run by hand

+  * Can do kubernetes the hard way (see [kthwic](https://github.com/my-own-kind/kubernetes-the-hard-way-in-containers))

+* Each release tested by AI and test logs saved in e2e-logs

+* Build and create can show extensive logs with '--tailf'

+* Supports docker, podman and moby

+* Written in Bash in the style of Go for maintainability - see [Why Bash?](https://github.com/my-own-kind/mokctl-docs/blob/master/docs/faq.md#why-bash) and `src/`

 ### Install on Linux, Mac or Windows

 > Note for **Fedora Linux** users: Cgroups 2 must be disabled.
 See [Linux Installation Options](/docs/install-linux.md).